Skip to main content

 Multimodales Musikhören und Milton Ericksons ›gewöhnliche Alltagstrance‹

 Herbert, Ruth (2017) Multimodales Musikhören und Milton Ericksons ›gewöhnliche Alltagstrance‹.
 In: Geschichte und Gegenwart des musikalischen Hörens: Diskurse – Geschichte(n) – Poetiken.
+First edition.
 Rombach Verlag KG, Freiberg/Berlin/Wien, 133 -152.
 ISBN 978-3-7930-9878-2.
 (The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided) (KAR id:61604)

 The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided.
 (Contact us about this Publication)